 - you or your partner make a claim for Universal Credit (even if the claim is not approved)

 - you move in with a partner who has made a claim for Universal Credit

 After your tax credits stop, you can only make a new claim for tax credits if you get the severe disability premium or got it in the past month and are still eligible for it.

-Once you’ve applied for Universal Credit, you’ll get a letter from HMRC (called your ‘award review’) to end your tax credit award.
+Once you have applied for Universal Credit, you will get a letter from HMRC (called your ‘award review’) to end your tax credit award.
 This is different to your normal tax credits renewal letter.